 #8 Clean Up

-Knock the used coffee grounds into a compost bin or in your garden.
-Then give the filter and jar a good rinse.
+You can discard the used coffee grounds in a compost bin or your garden.
+Then, rinse the filter and jar well.
 Unlike other cold brewers, the filter bottom can be removed for easy cleaning.

-For less frequent and deeper cleaning, all of the parts are dishwasher safe.
-Occasionally it can be good to run the stainless parts and glass through the dishwasher.
-Over months of use, coffee oils can build up on the inside of the filter and the super hot water of the dishwasher breaks them up and really cleans up the filter.
+All of the parts are dishwasher safe for less frequent and deeper cleaning.
+Occasionally, running the stainless steel parts and glass through the dishwasher can be good.
+Over months of use, coffee oils can build up on the inside of the filter, and the dishwasher’s super-hot water breaks them up and really cleans the filter.

 The filter has a removable bottom cap for easy cleaning.